 these resources with your teen.

-Arrange for your teen to ask the doctor questions at appointments, by phone, or through
+Arrange for your teen to ask the healthcare provider questions at appointments, by

 Helping your teen cope